KiranPoudel98/kiranpoudel.com.np/_posts/2020-05-03-free-google-seo-tools.md

 You must use this powerful tool at all costs.

-**Note:** If you want to set up Google Analytics on your website easily, please go through this link: How to set up Google Analytics on your website?
+**Note:** If you want to set up Google Analytics on your website easily, I have written an article on it: <a href= "https://kiranpdl.com.np/seo/how-to-setup-google-analytics/" target="_blank">How to set up Google Analytics on your website?</a>

 ![GoogleAnalytics](/assets/images/posts/8-free-seo-tools-by-google/google-analytics.png "Google Analytics")